 Like other devices, the conical dripper sits on top of a cup or carafe and holds a paper filter.
 But it’s less simple than it may appear.

 The cone is at a 60º angle.
 This allows water to flow to the centre of the grounds, extending the contact time.
 It also features a large single hole, where similar devices have several small ones.
 This reduces pooling.
-And the V60 features spiral ribs that allow air to escape, thereby maximising the expansion of the coffee grounds.
+And the V60 features spiral ribs that allow air to escape, thereby maximizing the expansion of the coffee grounds.

 Learn more in Hario V60: The History & Brewing Guide